 If you have a wall-mounted faucet, you will have to have your bathtub next to the wall.

 For most people, a bathtub by the wall is the only option because typically, bathrooms are not large enough to put a freestanding tub in the middle of the floor.
-However, if you have space, then choosing a wall-mounted faucet will eliminate that option.
+However, if you have room, then choosing a wall-mounted faucet will eliminate that option.

 You can, however, still use a freestanding bathtub with a wall-mounted faucet.
 The tub just has to be close enough to the wall, and the faucet must extend far enough out over the tub to make it practical.